Tbilisi is the capital and the largest city of Georgia and also, according to many, one of the safest cities in Europe.

 There is a danger from motorists that have zero tolerance for pedestrians.

 - Currency - Georgian Lari is the official currency in Tbilisi.
-ATMs are available in most areas of Tbiliisi and as for credit cards, they are accepted at some hotels, restaurants and shops, but it's not that common outside of Tbilisi.
+ATMs are available in most areas of Tbilisi and as for credit cards, they are accepted at some hotels, restaurants, and shops, but it's not that common outside of Tbilisi.

 - Airports - Shota Rustaveli Tbilisi International Airport, formerly known as Novo Alexeyevka International Airport, is the main and busiest international airport in Georgia.
 It located 17 km southeast of the capital of Tbilisi.